hues-platform/renku_templates/python/README.md

 For that renku provides workflows.
 In short a renku workflow is an execution of your code where you explicitly define inputs and ouputs.
 This way renku can keep track of the dependencies.

 A workflow is best defined in a workflow file.
 An example is given in this template.
+Some words in the yaml structure are key words.
+They include "name", "step", "command", "inputs", and "outputs".
+Make sure not to rename them.

 The workflow can be executed with `renku run workflow.yml` An overview of the dependencies can be displayed with `renku workflow visualize -i`

+More information about workflow files can be found in the `workflow.yml` template and here https://renku.readthedocs.io/en/latest/topic-guides/workflows/workflow-file.html

 ### Documentation